 - fines of $1,000 – $100,000

 A criminal record can have other particularly negative impacts on your life beyond periods of incarceration and substantial fines.
 Issues concerning background checks, certain professional licenses, and also applications for adequate housing can all be potential obstacles for criminal convictions in Colorado.

 Consulting a skilled Arapahoe County False Imprisonment lawyer early on in a case can be of especially great benefit to defendants.
 We have decades of experience representing clients facing complex misdemeanor and felony charges throughout Colorado.
 Our impressive results truly speak for themselves.
 Perhaps the person claiming detainment was able to leave at any point or you didn't threaten or use force.
 Nevertheless, contact our office for a free initial consultation where we will provide the careful analysis your unique case deserves.
 We will suggest next steps, all while prioritizing your best possible outcome.

 If you or someone you know is being accused of false imprisonment, be smart.
-Contact the top criminal defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the top criminal defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Unsplash – Frank Busch